eatseng/appacademy/reddit_clone/README.md

 2. Creation of SubCategories and Links
 3. Creation of Links and Comments
 4. Ability to comment on comments
+5. Only original author can edit/delete links
-5. Ability to upvote/downvote a link
+6. Ability to upvote/downvote a link
-6. Number of votes determines the ranking of categories and links
+7. Number of votes determines the ranking of categories and links
-7. Ranking is determined by single database query
+8. Ranking is determined by single database query